Skip to content

 Database Configuration (Supabase)

-AI Sections can be configured per-domain in the ai_sections table:
+AI Sections can be configured per-domain in the config.ai_sections table:

 Column Type Description